cynthialmy/cynthialmy.github.io/_posts/2026-02-06-rag-insights-limitations.md

 comments: true
 ---

 I have built RAG systems for enterprise knowledge retrieval in regulated domains: compliance documentation, trade policy, and product specifications across multiple markets.
-The pattern I keep seeing is teams treating RAG as a solved problem because the demo works, then discovering its failure modes in production when the cost of a wrong answer is highest.
+The recurring pattern is simple.
+Teams treat RAG as solved once the demo works, then hit failure modes in production where error cost is highest.

-This post maps RAG's actual boundaries based on where I have seen it succeed and fail, and offers a decision framework: when RAG is the right architecture, when it breaks, and what fills the gaps.
+The practical question is architecture fit: when retrieval solves the problem, when it adds risk, and which component should take over.

 ---